-How much does a Regional Medical Director earn in the United States?
-The average Regional Medical Director salary in the United States is $298,562 as of March 28, 2019, but the range typically falls between $278,241 and $323,792.
+How much does a Regional Medical Director make in the United States?
+The average Regional Medical Director salary in the United States is $299,180 as of April 27, 2019, but the range typically falls between $278,815 and $324,463.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
-View Cost of Living in Major Cities
+View the Cost of Living in Major Cities

-Establishes and implements health care policies and standards, evaluates new treatments, and conducts medical research to ensure the quality of the medical care provided to patients for a specified region.
+Regional Medical Director establishes and implements health care policies and standards, evaluates new treatments, and conducts medical research to ensure the quality of the medical care provided to patients for a specified region.
 Writes research publications to support clinical service offerings.
-Responsible for strategic clinical relationships with physicians in the region.
+Being a Regional Medical Director is responsible for strategic clinical relationships with physicians in the region.
 Oversees the development of the clinical content in marketing materials.
-Ensures all regional clinical programs are in compliance with laws and regulations.
+Additionally, Regional Medical Director ensures all regional clinical programs are in compliance with laws and regulations.
 Requires a special degree of in medicine.
 Typically reports to top management.
-Manages a departmental function within a broader corporate function.
+The Regional Medical Director manages a departmental function within a broader corporate function.
 Develops major goals to support broad functional objectives.
 Approves policies developed within various sub-functions and departments.
 Comprehensive knowledge of the overall departmental function.
-Typically requires 8+ years of managerial experience.
+To be a Regional Medical Director typically requires 8+ years of managerial experience.
+(Copyright 2019 Salary.com)

 Take just three simple steps below to generate your own personalized salary report.